rsokl/phantom-tensors/README.md

 This project is currently just a rough prototype!

 The goal of this project is to let users write tensor-like types with variadic shapes (via [PEP 646](https://peps.python.org/pep-0646/)) that are amendable to both: static type checking (without a mypy plugin), as well as cross-tensor consistent runtime checking of shapes.
 This is achieved using minimal hacks (no mypy plugin necessary!).

-Note that mypy does not support PEP 646 yet; pyright does, so you can try using it to scan the following examples.
+> Note that mypy does not support PEP 646 yet, but pyright does.
+You can run pyright on the following examples to see that they do, indeed type-check as expected!

-Presently, `torch.Tensor` and `numpy.ndarray` are supported, but it is trivial to add support for other array-like classes.
+> Presently, `torch.Tensor` and `numpy.ndarray` are explicitly supported, but it is trivial to add support for other array-like classes.

 `phantom_tensors.parse` validates inputs against types-with-shapes and performs [type narrowing](https://mypy.readthedocs.io/en/latest/type_narrowing.html) so that static type checkers are privy to the newly proven type information about those inputs.